florae123/taxi-simulator-lab/README.md

 ![Node-RED_Select_Manage-Palette](images/08_Node-RED_List_of_installed_nodes.jpg)

 ---
-### 1.2 Create and bind the remaining needed Bluemix services
+### 1.2 Create and bind the needed Bluemix services

----
 **Watson IoT and MessageHub**

 1. Go back to your bluemix application and select on the left hand side **connections** and press **connect new**.